What Is CCTV Monitoring

 Introduction to Fire Sprinkler Systems

 The primary purpose of fire sprinklers is to provide rapid and localized fire suppression, preventing the escalation of a fire to a catastrophic level.
 Fire sprinkler systems constitute a network of pipes connecting to a water supply, and each sprinkler head is strategically placed to cover specific areas.
-The system typically activates when it detects a certain level of heat, causing an individual sprinkler head to release water onto the affected area.
+The system typically activates when it detects a certain heat level, causing an individual sprinkler head to release water onto the affected area.

 Here are the key components and features of fire sprinkler systems: